Longitudinal Data Analysis¶

 14,673 respondents provided continuous information from 2010 to 2014.

-Univariate inspection & analysis
+Univariate inspection & analysis¶

 How does the mean of life satisfaction change over time?

-2*** Step 4) univariate inspection & analysis
+1*** Step 4) univariate inspection & analysis

-3table syear, content (mean plh0182)
+2table syear, statistic (mean plh0182)

 What proportion of people are a) married in 2014 or b) have a migration background?
 Compare weighted with unweighted frequency tables: Who is overrepresented in SOEP?